pinkdolphin97/bird-song-assessment/README.md

 # bird-song-assessment
 this is a game that I made for my university assessment, it's function is to produce sound when an image is clicked.
+I used a selection of tools that I had learnt over the 13 week program at the University.
+I decided I wanted to create a game that used these elements and then made it interactive.
+Within my other pieces of work for the University, I have addressed elements of Nature.
+Therefore, I focused on this idea as the body of my work.
+I created an audio file that is a delayed bird song.
+This bird song is only played when the user choses to click within the parameters of the image on the screen.